bradenbuchanan/RProjects/README.md

 ---

-You can simply copy and paste this into your `README.md` file for the `tidyTuesday` repository.
+You can simply copy and paste this into your `README.md` file for the `RProjects` repository.
 Make sure to adjust or add more details if you feel necessary!